| Included in: Core & Growth |

-RetentionX calculates a performance score (0-100) for each product based on the following four metrics:
+RetentionX calculates a performance score from 0 to 100 for each product.
+This score is based on four metrics:

 Click-Through Rate

-Percentage of product views that resulted in a product being added to a basket in the last 30 days.
-Performance is measured against the basket rates of all products in the collection.
+The percentage of product views that resulted in the product being added to the cart in the last 30 days.
+Performance is evaluated by comparing the actual basket rate to the expected basket rate for the product’s position.

 Purchase Rate